-Best Touchscreen Gloves for Winter
+Best Touchscreen Gloves for Winter 2017

 These acrylic gloves have ten-finger functionality, meaning you can use any finger to use your phone, while keeping warm.

-They come in black, red, brown, navy, or white.
+They come in black, red, brown, navy, or white and in a few different sizes depending on the color you choose, with pricing start around $7.
 These aren't the thickest gloves around and probably won't do the trick when temps drop below zero, but what are you doing standing around long enough to use your phone when it's that cold anyway?

-The North Face ThermoBall Etip
+The North Face Etip

 As a Canadian, I can attest to The North Face's quality.
-The ThermoBall Etips are a little on the bulky side for touchscreen gloves, so movement is somewhat difficult, but they work exceptionally well, even in colder weather.
+The Etips are a little on the bulky side for touchscreen gloves, so movement is somewhat difficult, but they work exceptionally well, even in colder weather.

-They come in men's and women's sizes and styles, so there's a ThermoBall Etip for everybody.
+They come in men's and women's sizes and styles, so there's an for everybody, with pricing starting around $40.

 Glove.ly Classic Touch Screen Glove